 - Awareness – Selected abstracts are promoted to the health and science media in the top 50 markets.
 Past coverage has included CBS News, the Washington Post, and cardiovascular trade press hitting 3.5 million readers.

-- Visibility – Global experts in cardiovascular research and clinical care will see your work and dedicated viewing times create opportunities for discussion with faculty and attendees.
+- Visibility – Global experts in cardiovascular research and clinical care will see your work, and virtual presentation creates opportunities for discussion with faculty and attendees.
 Presenters benefit from this interaction by gaining feedback on current and future projects, while also discovering the latest research results and advances in cardiovascular health.